 A conversation about China's brewing dispute with Vietnam in the contested South China Sea.

-- By Daniel KlimanDaniel Kliman is a senior advisor with the Asia Program at the German Marshall Fund of the United States, where his research focuses on Asia and the future of the rules-based international order. , Ely RatnerEly Ratner is Senior Fellow and Deputy Director of the Asia-Pacific Security Program at the Center for a New American Security (CNAS). , Orville SchellOrville Schell is Arthur Ross Director of the Center on U.S.-China Relations at the Asia Society in New York. , Susan ShirkSusan L. Shirk is the chair of the 21st Century China Program and Ho Miu Lam professor of China and Pacific Relations at the School of International Relations and Pacific Studies at UC San Diego.
+- By Daniel KlimanDaniel Kliman is a senior advisor with the Asia Program at the German Marshall Fund of the United States, where his research focuses on Asia and the future of the rules-based international order. , Ely RatnerEly Ratner is the Maurice R. Greenberg senior fellow in China studies at the Council on Foreign Relations.
+He was deputy national security advisor to Vice President Joe Biden from 2015 to 2017 and previously served in the Office of Chinese and Mongolian Affairs at the State Department and as a professional staff member on the U.S. Senate Foreign Relations Committee.
+His current work focuses on U.S.-China relations, regional security in East Asia, and U.S. national security policy in Asia., Orville SchellOrville Schell is Arthur Ross Director of the Center on U.S.-China Relations at the Asia Society in New York. , Susan ShirkSusan L. Shirk is the chair of the 21st Century China Program and Ho Miu Lam professor of China and Pacific Relations at the School of International Relations and Pacific Studies at UC San Diego.

 In early May, Beijing dispatched an oil rig to disputed waters in the South China Sea, claimed by both China and Vietnam.
 A few days later, according to Beijing, Vietnamese ships rammed into Chinese ships — which fired water cannons in response.
 What does this mean for the peace and stability of the region?
 And how should China’s actions be interpreted?